keyvank/tsp/4-intelligence.md

 **MatMul**

+Let's say we have $n$ neurons in a layer, each accepting the outputs of the $m$ neurons in the previous layer.
+The neurons in the next layer are each calculating a weighed sum of all the neurons in the previous layer.
+Looking closely, you can see that the operation is not very different with a simple matrix multiplication!

 Matrix multiplication is the most primitive layer used in neural networks.
 You use a matrix-multiplication layer when you have a layer of neurons where each neuron's input is the weighed sum of all outputs of previous neurons.

 * Propagation: `Y=MX`